mahdabagas/sea-salon/README.md

 ## Getting Started

+1. rename .env_example to .env
-First, enter the environment in the .env file (for security, the environment key is in the zip folder)
+2. enter the environment in the .env file (for security, the environment key is in the zip folder)

-second, run the development server:
+3. run the development server:
 ```bash
 npm i
 # and